 Prepare for the SAT and ACT at CFNC's new Test Prep Module.
 (You will need a CFNC account to activate this.)

-Attention Sophomores and Juniors: If you are interested in science and mathematics and you're looking for a good summer enrichment program, you should consider Summer Ventures.
+Attention Juniors: If you are interested in science and mathematics and you're looking for a good summer enrichment program, you should consider Summer Ventures.
 There is no cost for this 4-week program however you must apply by January 31st to be considered.
 For more information, see your guidance counselor.

 Please visit the College Board's link to the Junior Action Plan.